GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace.md

     The DataKit installation directory, under the `data` directory, has a pre-prepared `dd-java-agent.jar`(recommended).
 You can also download it directly from [Maven download](https://mvnrepository.com/artifact/com.datadoghq/dd-java-agent){:target="_blank"}

-    Guance Cloud also Fork its own branch on the basis of Ddtrace-Java, adding more functions and probes.
+    <<<custom_key.brand_name>>> also Fork its own branch on the basis of Ddtrace-Java, adding more functions and probes.
 For more version details, please see [Ddtrace Secondary Development Version Description](../developers/ddtrace-guance.md)

 ## Configuration {#config}